7 Great Content Engagement Hacks to Boost Your Results

-For example, if your target audience is music-loving millennials, an interactive video about some popular musicians might do better than a data-driven infographic or article.
+For example, if your target audience is music-loving millennials, an interactive video about some famous musicians might do better than a data-driven infographic or article.
 Or, a retirement community might enjoy a series of well-written blog posts describing the benefits of their community and other subject matter that is relevant to the interests of their target demographic.

 Let’s Break it Down: Strategies for Engagement

-Now that we’ve gone over the basics, let’s get into the heart of increasing engagement.
+Now that we’ve gone over the basics let’s get into the heart of increasing engagement.
 These strategies will assist you in increasing social sharing, readability, user comments, and conversions.

 1. Structure is Paramount

 When you visit someone else’s blog, what do you notice first?
 Generally, we’re drawn to content with good logical and physical structure.
 For example, reading a blog post filled with dense blocks of text may seem overwhelming.
-You can increase readability with bullet points, subheadings, graphics, numbered lists, and bolded quotes.
-Additionally, scattered or pointless content can deter your readers.
+You can increase readability with bullet points, subheadings, graphics, numbered lists and bolded quotes.
+Additionally, scattered or irrelevant content can deter your readers.
 Drafting an outline will help ensure your content follows a linear structure of thought.